DrexelSystemsImmunologyLab/Artathon/Clone Bob/README.txt

 Dataset: Atlas

 Files:
-  graphics: images used to make PowerPoint animation.
+  Graphics: Images used to make PowerPoint animation.
   Animated Bar Graph Script.py: Python script for making an animated bar graph using Plotly.
   Animated_Bar_1.html: The animated bar graph.
   Animation.pptx: The PowerPoint animation used for the presentation.